Building Relationships with the Academic Community

-- Campus Resilience: Campus resilience involves colleges’ and universities’ abilities to prepare for, protect against, respond to, recover from and mitigate crisis and disaster situations, and aligns with DHS’ goal to build a more resilient nation.
+- Campus Resilience: Campus resilience involves colleges’ and universities’ abilities to prepare for, protect against, respond to, recover from and mitigate crisis and disaster situations, and aligns with DHS’s goal to build a more resilient nation.

 - Student and Recent Graduate Recruitment: With more than 240,000 employees across the world, DHS offers unique career opportunities in a variety of fields.
 Attracting talented students and recent graduates to work at DHS is crucial in building the next generation of homeland security leaders.

-- International Students: International students bring invaluable contributions to our nation, and DHS is committed to advancing the opportunities for international students to study in America while maintaining the integrity of the process.
+- International Students: International students bring invaluable contributions to our nation, and DHS is committed to advancing the opportunities for international students to study in America while maintaining the integrity of the immigration process.

 - Homeland Security Academic Programs: Over the past ten years, homeland security education has grown significantly, with more than 350 new certificate and degree programs created.
-Aligning these academic programs to DHS’ mission helps create an educated and informed workforce now and in the future.
+Aligning these academic programs to DHS’s mission helps create an educated and informed workforce now and in the future.

 Resources and Programs for the Academic Community

-DHS’ work to support the academic community has resulted in a variety of resources, tools, initiatives, and programs for students, faculty, and academic institutions.
+DHS’s work to support the academic community has resulted in a variety of resources, tools, initiatives, and programs for students, faculty, and academic institutions.